Slawomir Gromadzki

 But it was not the spear thrust, it was not the pain of the cross, that caused the death of Jesus.
 That cry, uttered “with a loud voice” (Matthew 27:50; Luke 23:46), at the moment of death, the stream of blood and water that flowed from His side, declared that He died of a broken heart.
 His heart was broken by mental anguish.
 He was slain by the sin of the world.

-Gently and reverently they (Joseph and Nicodemus) removed with their own hands the body of Jesus from the cross.
-Their tears of sympathy fell fast as they looked upon His bruised and lacerated form.
 Joseph owned a new tomb, hewn in a rock.
 This he was reserving for himself; but it was near Calvary, and he now prepared it for Jesus.
 The body, together with the spices brought by Nicodemus, was carefully wrapped in a linen sheet, and the Redeemer was borne to the tomb.
 There the three disciples straightened the mangled limbs, and folded the bruised hands upon the pulseless breast.

 The Galilean women came to see that all had been done that could be done for the lifeless form of their beloved Teacher.
 Then they saw the heavy stone rolled against the entrance of the tomb, and the Saviour was left at rest.